COMP2150-24s1/level-design-assessment-Bostonrix/README.md

 ![Third route added to the puzzle map](DocImages/S2P13.png) Through Iterative design, a botched idea that wasnt working turned into something completely else, that worked entirely as intended and didn't limit the player into a severely linear playstyle (while this puzzle was a hurdle to progress to the next section, it contains two routes that can be completed regardless of each other but are both required). <br>

-Through iterative design, I believe the level turn out quite well, with each section being tested until it "felt right".
+To Conclude, I believe the level turn out quite well, with each section being tested until it "felt right".
 However, if I had more time to dedicate on the project, I believe that the Section 3 Puzzle 2 part of the map would benefit from further improvement through iterative design.
-While the puzzle's theme revolves around minimal jumping, in order to avoid the spikes on the roof, I believe that it could be vastly improved and made to be more fun through that playtesting style.
+While the puzzle's theme revolves around minimal jumping (an idea I got when sitting next to a friend playing geometry dash), in order to avoid the spikes on the roof, I believe that it could be vastly improved and made to be more fun through that playtesting style.